cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 ## Backup schedule

-You can specify how often you would like to backup your database.
+You can specify how often you would like to back up your database.
 It can be:

 - Hourly
 - Daily